 For beekeepers with at least one year’s experience we provide training for the BBKA Basics assessment, which tests basic knowledge of beekeeping through a practical and oral assessment.
 Courses will be run every other year.

 The association has a library of approximately 50 books covering a wide range of beekeeping and bee-related topics.
-These books are available for members to borrow free of charge.

 The association has an annual program of events, including apiary visits, lectures and social events, cumulating in the annual Honey Show which is held in late October or November.